aircall/partner-example-app/README.md

 You need to have a `.env` file at the root of the folder with all variables described in `.env.test` Fill your OAuth client id and secret with the values provided by Aircall.
 If you don't have those, fill in [this form](https://aircall.io/partners/registration/) and we'll be in touch.

+In order to launch the tests, you will need a `.env.test` file at the root of the folder with all variables described in `.env.example`.
+You can use any value for the env variables in the test environment.